Step 1Before you apply

 The objective of the justification is to demonstrate, using detailed analysis, how the object submitted for certification meets one or more of the criteria of outstanding significance as set out in the Cultural Property Export and Import Act.
 It is different from a description of the object’s observable features or an institution’s acquisition justification.
 Furthermore, although information on the creator, collector or acquiring institution may in some cases be relevant, it is not sufficient for the Review Board to make a determination of whether an object is of outstanding significance.
 It is important that the justification discuss the object itself and demonstrate clearly the characteristics that make it of outstanding significance.
 This is an analytical rather than a purely descriptive requirement.

-If the application is submitted as a collection, please explain how you determined that the objects constitute a collection and why the outstanding significance justification is for the whole rather than the individual parts.
+If the application is submitted as a collection, a single justification may be provided addressing the collection as a whole.
+Please explain how you determined that the objects constitute a collection and why the outstanding significance justification is for the whole rather than the individual parts.
 Please clearly identify and discuss highlights within the collection.

 If the applicant anticipates acquiring a single collection from the same donor over a period of several years in various accruals, then please specify if this is the first and how many accruals might be submitted in the years to come.
 In this context, a general introductive statement providing contextual information with respect to the collection as a whole would be appropriate, as long as the outstanding significance justification itself addresses only the objects submitted in each accrual.